Arkansas teacher explains why she is leaving job due to coronavirus outbreak - KVIA

 Click here for updates on this story

-LITTLE ROCK, Ark.
-(KFSM) — Some teachers are choosing to leave the profession as schools prepare to head back to school amid the COVID-19 outbreak.
+LITTLE ROCK, AK (KFSM) — Some teachers are choosing to leave the profession as schools prepare to head back to school amid the COVID-19 outbreak.

 With just four weeks to go until school starts, Carrie South quit her job as a high school English teacher at a private school in Little Rock.